CO-CHAIR, NEW YORK OFFICE

 Marty Luskin maintains a national reputation for counseling clients in complex commercial real estate transactions, including mergers and leveraged buy-outs of publicly traded REITS.
 He represents a wide range of clients, including real estate investment trusts, real estate advisers, financial institutions, developers, and universities with respect to:

-Marty serves on the Firm’s Executive Committee and previously served as chair of the Firm’s Real Estate and Financial Services Department.
+Marty previously served on the firm’s Executive Committee and served as chair of the firm’s Real Estate and Financial Services Department.

 Chambers USA recognizes Marty as a “knowledgeable and responsive attorney with a wide-ranging real estate practice.”
 Clients stated that he is “exceptional” and a “creative problem-solver who gets deals done,” and also noted that “he knows how to compromise and provides thorough legal reviews,” is “very congenial, smart,” and “his advice is invaluable.”
 “Savvy and practical,” it is also noted that Marty “has plenty of experience, is efficient and can cut through the complications while still giving comprehensive analysis.”

 Marty is often called upon by the media to comment on high profile matters of interest to the real estate community.
 Lectures include: Negotiation of the Documents Before the Closing, IMN Summit on Real Estate M&A, Private Equity & REIT Privatization, Anatomy of a Real Estate Deal for Lorman Education Services, and Real Estate Issues Related to Expansion of Facilities for The Institute for International Research.
 Marty authored “Understanding the Role of CFIUS in Real Estate Transactions with Foreign Buyers and Lenders” and “Real Estate Construction Financing: The Pitfalls of the Tri-Party Agreement,” for The Real Estate Finance Journal.

 Outside the Firm